Intuitive-Brilliance/Automatic-Number-Plate-Recognition/README.md

   ```

 ### Installation
-A number of paid API's are used:
+Following API's are used

-1. Google translation API.
+1. Google OCR API.
-2. Google location API.
-3. Google text to speech and speech to text API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>